swoldemi/scheduled-ebs-snapshots/README.md

 If the volume exists within the same account as the Lambda function, then the `CrossAccountRoleArn` and `CrossAccountRoleExternalID` can be left empty.

+Note: The Lambda function creates an Execution Role which also grants itself `xray:PutTraceSegments` and `cloudwatch:PutMetricData`.

 ## Contributing
 Have an idea for a feature to enhance this serverless application?
 Open an [issue](https://github.com/swoldemi/scheduled-ebs-snapshots/issues) or [pull request](https://github.com/swoldemi/scheduled-ebs-snapshots/pulls)!